syndicate-storage/syndicate-ci/README.md

 `$loop_index`, which correspondingly have a value from the array and the current loop number (starting at 0).

+### Task Definitions

+Each task requires a `name` and one of `command` or `shell` to be defined in it.

+`command:` - specifies the command to run.
+Variables can be interpolated here, but as this is not run in a sub-shell, piping or redirection is not supported - see `saveout` and `saveerr` below.

+`shell` - works like command, but runs in a subshell.
+This was added mainly for fileglobbing abilties and should be used sparingly and only when absolutely needed.

+`infile` - give a filename which will be supplied to stdin of the command.

+`saveout` and `saveerr` - not tests, but these save the `stdout` and `stderr` streams to a file.

 #### Command Tests

+These arguments perform the pass/fail test functionality.

 `exit` - The exit code that the command should exit with, if it's not the default of `0`.
 Fail test if the command's exit code is not this value, or if